DiddiLeija/diddi-and-the-bugs/guide.md

 ![image](https://user-images.githubusercontent.com/83621221/143620453-7ebbf68f-fcf3-4ce9-b356-e5977d29b3eb.png)
 ![image](https://user-images.githubusercontent.com/83621221/143620487-095bbca8-0036-4d91-a973-cc7fd7cacfbe.png)

+They're the creepy creatures that menace the Earth!
+You're the only one who can destroy them to save the planet.

 These bugs, viruses, bacteria and fungi are the most common element in this game.
 They go directly to you, and can have multiple aspects.
 If they touch your spacecraft, you will loose the game.
 They can be destroyed with a bullet, and you can earn **10 points**.